School Life at STEAM

 Guidance

-Guidance Counsellor and school counsellors are available to meet during STEAMwork or other scheduled times about a variety of issues: mental health and wellbeing, hygiene, academic struggles, organizational difficulties, etc. If you need help, they’re here to talk to!
+Guidance counsellors and school counsellors are available to meet during STEAMwork or other scheduled times about a variety of issues: mental health and wellbeing, hygiene, academic struggles, organizational difficulties, etc. If you need help, they’re here to talk to!

 Grade 10, 11, and 12 secondary school students taking the college stream will also be taking Dual-credit courses where they earn secondary school credit and college credit at the same time.